War, Warfare, Warriors, World Wars I and II

 Mein Krieg.
 Directed by Harriet Eder and Thomas Kufus.
 1991.
 90 minutes.
 Black & white, and color.
 VHS cassette tape.
 English narration and German with subtitles. $28.00

-This documentary introduces several former German soldiers who had taken their home movie cameras with them.
-They filmed their experiences in training camps and on the battlefield and so left a most interesting record of what they experienced.
+This most interesting documentary introduces several former German soldiers who had taken home movie cameras with them to film their experiences in training camps and on the battlefield.

 Patton.
 Directed by Franklin J. Schaffner.
 Screenplay by Francis Ford Coppola, Edmund H. North.
 Starring George C. Scott, Karl Malden.
 1970.
 171 minutes.
 DVD with widescreen format.
 Closed captions.
 Fine copy with original liner notes. $20.00